martencassel/apk-tools/README.md

 consists of 2 distinct gzip files concatenated into one, ie.

-Reading about gzip on wikipedia and the RFC, it says that gzip was designed to be produced in a stream oriented fashion.
+Reading about gzip on wikipedia and the RFC, it says that gzip was designed to be consumed and produced in a stream oriented fashion.
 Especially when consuming data from devices that read data as a stream of bytes (ie. a tape device).
 So in this regard, we might want to consume multiple gzip files from a tape device as a stream, into a file system device, hence we get one file.

 Logically, we can think like this..